 Loneliness is a feeling that arises in response to a lack of emotional connection with others.
-Loneliness can often lead to Social Isolation and vice versa.
+Loneliness can often lead to Social Isolation for Older People and vice versa.
 Social isolation for older people in particular is increasingly common.

 This is because of the types of factors that can lead to social isolation and loneliness.
 These factors include living alone, health problems and disability, and sensory impairment such as hearing loss, which often impact older people.

 It’s unrealistic to think that you can get rid of loneliness entirely.
-But by reducing social isolation there is a significant chance that loneliness will also be reduced.
+But by reducing social isolation for older people, there is a significant chance that loneliness will also be reduced.

-We put together some ideas to help break down social isolation that either you or a loved one are feeling!
+We put together some ideas to help break down social isolation that either you or a loved one are feeling.
+Here are some tips for reducing social isolation for older people.

 Tips for reducing Social Isolation for older people.